-2. In this case, Plaintiff challenges the Net Worth Sweep-an "agreement" between FHFA, the conservator, and the Department of Treasury, a sister federal agency which has acquired a direct and controlling interest in Fannie and Freddie and with which FHFA has obediently coordinated its actions as conservator.
-FHFA plainly has a "manifest conflict of interest" within the meaning of First Hartford, 194 F.3d at 1295, and the numerous other authorities recognizing this common-sense exception, and Plaintiff, rather than FHFA, is thus the proper party to seek redress for the injury inflicted by the Net Worth Sweep.
+2. In this case, Plaintiffs challenge the Net Worth Sweep-an "agreement" between FHFA, the conservator, and the Department of Treasury, a sister federal agency which has acquired a direct and controlling interest in Fannie and Freddie and with which FHFA has obediently coordinated its actions as conservator.
+FHFA plainly has a "manifest conflict of interest" within the meaning of First Hartford, 194 F.3d at 1295, and the numerous other authorities recognizing this common-sense exception, and Plaintiffs, rather than FHFA, are thus the proper parties to seek redress for the injury inflicted by the Net Worth Sweep.

 Treasury, relying on Perry Capital, nevertheless argues that the claims against it, as opposed to the claims against FHFA, do not present a manifest conflict of interest.
-Tr.
+Treas.
 Br.
-34. FHFA, notably, does not disclaim a conflict in determining whether to sue Treasury, and the notion that FHFA is not conflicted is risible.
-Indeed, the Complaint alleges that Treasury compelled FHFA to enter the Net Worth Sweep, see, e.g., Compl. ¶¶ 11, 24-25, 114-16; in light of that allegation (which must be taken as true), there is no reason to believe that Treasury nevertheless would allow FHFA to initiate a lawsuit challenging Treasury's actions.
-And even putting the issue of compulsion to the side, the Net Worth Sweep at a minimum is a joint FHFA-Treasury initiative and FHFA reasonably cannot be held to be free from bias in evaluating claims that Treasury acted illegally in agreeing to it.
+28. FHFA, notably, does not disclaim a conflict in determining whether to sue Treasury, and the notion that FHFA is not conflicted is risible.
+Indeed, the Complaint alleges that Treasury compelled FHFA to enter the Net Worth Sweep, see, e.g., Compl. ¶ 11, 112-115, 133, 139, 149; in light of that allegation (which must be taken as true), there is no reason to believe that Treasury would allow FHFA to initiate a lawsuit challenging Treasury's actions.
+And even putting that issue aside, the Net Worth Sweep at a minimum is a joint FHFA-Treasury initiative and FHFA reasonably cannot be held to be free from bias in evaluating claims that Treasury acted illegally in agreeing to it.

-In holding otherwise, Perry Capital attempted to distinguish this case from Delta Savings, a case in which the Ninth Circuit held that a stockholder of a bank in receivership had standing to sue the Office of Thrift Supervision ("OTS") because the bank's receiver, the FDIC, was conflicted.
+In holding otherwise, Perry Capital attempted to distinguish Delta Savings, a case in which the Ninth Circuit held that a stockholder of a bank in receivership had standing to sue the Office of Thrift Supervision ("OTS") because the bank's receiver, the FDIC, was conflicted.
 See Perry Capital, 70 F. Supp.
 3d at 232-33.
-But whatever distinctions there may be in the relationship between FHFA and Treasury and the relationship between FDIC and OTS in Delta Savings-and any such distinctions are not as pronounced as Perry Capital made them out to be-the bottom line should be the same: FHFA "should not have the final say on whether it is in [Fannie's and Freddie's] best interests to sue" Treasury for acting illegally in entering the Net Worth Sweep because FHFA "faces a conflict of interests when it contemplates" such a suit.
+But whatever distinctions there may be in the relationship between FHFA and Treasury and the relationship between FDIC and OTS in Delta Savings-and any such distinctions are not as pronounced as Perry Capital made them out to be26-the bottom line should be the same: FHFA "should not have the final say on whether it is in [Fannie's and Freddie's] best interests to sue" Treasury for acting illegally in entering the Net Worth Sweep because FHFA "faces a conflict of interests when it contemplates" such a suit.
 Delta Savings, 265 F.3d at 1021-22.

 Also relying on Perry Capital, FHFA briefly suggests that a conflict-of-interest exception is less suited to the conservatorship context than to the receivership context.
 See FHFA Br.
-31-32.
+35-36.
 But the opposite is true: Unlike the appointment of a receiver, the appointment of a conservator does not "terminate" shareholder claims and relegate them to a statutory claims process.
 See 12 U.S.C. § 4617(b)(2)(K)(i).
-And without the protections of this statutory claims process, see supra Part I.A.2.c, there is an even greater need for a conflict-of-interest exception to protect the interests of shareholders during conservatorship than during receivership.
+And without the protections of this statutory claims process, see supra 40-41, there is an even greater need for a conflict-of-interest exception to protect the interests of shareholders during conservatorship than during receivership.

-IV.
-Plaintiff's Claims Are Not Precluded.
+III.
+Plaintiffs' Claims Are Not Precluded.